vercel/next.js/errors/no-cache.md

     nextcache: .next/cache
 ```

-Then reference it in the `step` section of your pipeline:
+Then reference it in the `caches` section of your pipeline's `step`:

 ```yaml
 - step: